csiro-data-school/git-rstudio/_episodes/02-project-folders.md

 It's no use having a sensible directory structure if your files are named cryptically.
 When you look back on the project in the future, `fig1.png` will likely be meaningless and you will have to open several files to find the one you are after.
-Instead, a name like `weight_comparison_plot.png` makes it very clear what the file contains, allowing you to find the relevand file faster.
+Instead, a name like `weight_comparison_plot.png` makes it very clear what the file contains, allowing you to find the relevant file faster.

 > ## Challenge 3
 >